azdavis/azdavis.net/posts/en/define-pl-02.md

 The proofs are once again on [GitHub][proofs].

-In the next post, we'll add product types, also known as structs or tuples.
+In the [next post][next], we'll add product types, also known as structs or tuples.

 [prev]: /posts/define-pl-01
+[next]: /posts/define-pl-03
 [proofs]: https://github.com/azdavis/hatsugen/tree/part-02